LEARNING FROM MATISSE

 I currently have painted over forty-five small still life paintings.
 I am inspired by the colors and new ideas generated from working with the code.
 I can start my studio time with literally hundreds of thousands of curated, compositions ready to paint.
 With consistent painting I noticed the confidence in my brush strokes increasing as well as how I address repetitive tasks.
 This learning and consciousness as I paint is extremely valuable when also working on automating the painting process with a robotic arm.

 Figure 4 – thrity five and counting hand painted still lifes inspired by the dataset.
-The more I paint the more I retrain the algorithm with my own dataset
+The more I paint the more I retrain the algorithm with my own dataset.
+You can purchase these paintings here.

 Finally here is a sneak peak at the latest status of the cycleGAN only trained on my images.
 It is intriguing as an artist to see how the algoirithm interprets a dataset I know very well.